vfarah-if/NodeCodingExercise/test-express/README.md

    **NOTE:** Installed `npm install --save-dev cross-env` for any environment settings, only needed for windows

-3. Automatically recompiling code when changes are made
+3. Automatically recompiling code when changes are made using [nodemon](https://github.com/remy/nodemon)

    ```json
    // package.json